ephemeral-laboratories/usemy-name-site/principles/do-not-transform-names.md

 # Principle: Do not attempt to transform names

-Although this fallacy is perhaps vaguely worded (it’s easy to come up with algorithms to transform any string to some kind of encoding and back), there are problems with some transformations you might try to perform.
+Although this fallacy is perhaps vaguely worded (it's easy to come up with algorithms to transform any string to some kind of encoding and back), there are problems with some transformations you might try to perform.